-Gene Wheaton was born in Tulsa, Oklahoma in 1936.
+Gene Wheaton was born in Tulsa, Oklahoma on 19th May, 1935.
 After serving in the Marine Corps he became a police officer in Tulsa.
 Later he became an OSI agent in the Air Force.
 After nine years in the Air Force he became an officer in the (CID) of the United States Army.
 He was based at Ford Ord in California and also saw service in Vietnam.

 In 1971 Gene Wheaton was transferred to Iran where he became the narcotics and counter-terrorism advisor to the Shah of Iran.
 After two years in Iran he was stationed in Chicago until retiring from the Criminal Investigation Division in 1975.
 Wheaton now returned to Iran where he helped the government in security and counter-terrorism matters.

 This was followed by the post of executive assistant to one of the vice presidents of the Rockwell Corporation, and director of security for the billion-dollar IBEX airborne electronic intelligence program.
 This program was being funded by the Iranian government and the Central Intelligence Agency.
 It was during this period Wheaton became very friendly with Carl Jenkins, a former senior CIA officer.

 Gene Wheaton became a history teacher at East Central High School, San Antonio, Texas (1976-1977) before serving as headmaster of the Florida Air Academy in Lauderdale (1977-1978).
 This was followed by working as an instructor in the Psychology of Education (1978-1980).

 In the early 1980s Gene Wheaton began work as a security advisor in Saudia Arabia, Pakistan and Egypt.
 In 1985 Wheaton became vice president of a cargo airline called National Air.
 He asked Jenkins to become the company's representative in Washington.
 He agreed and Jenkins introduced Wheaton to George Bush and Oliver North.